Finite-Sample Two-Group Composite Hypothesis Testing via Machine Learning: Introduction

+In simple hypothesis testing, the Uniformly Most Powerful (UMP) level test can be constructed based on Neyman-Pearson Fundamental Lemma \citep{np1933}.
+For a large class of composite hypothesis testing problems for which a UMP test does not exist, there sometimes exists a UMP test among all unbiased tests, under which no alternative has the probability of rejection be less than the size of the test \citep{leh2006}.
+However, even in exponential family, it can be challenging to prove the existence and further construct such UMP unbiased tests in finite-sample.
+For example in the $\textit{Behrens-Fisher}$ problem of testing equality of the means from two normal distributions with unknown variances and unknown variance ratio, the $\textit{Welch approximate t-solution}$ is one of approximate solutions for practical purposes \citep{wel1951}.

+Another important application of composite hypothesis testing is to understand the effect of a treatment relative to the standard of care in randomized clinical trials (RCTs) \citep{chen2014, fda2019, ema2007}.
+In the COVID-19 pandemic with limited knowledge of the treatment profiles, adaptive designs, for example the Adaptive COVID-19 Treatment Trial (ACTT) \citep{nihcovid}, can be more efficient than traditional RCTs by allowing for prospectively planned modifications to design aspects based on accumulated unblinded data \citep{bre2009, chenet2010}.
+Despite several proposed statistical methods to control the type I error rate \citep{bau1994, cui1999, bre2009}, how to find a more powerful hypothesis testing strategy remains open.
+The improved hypothesis testing strategy is especially attractive to patients, because a safe and efficacious drug can be delivered more efficiently and more ethically to meet unfulfilled medical needs.

+Motivated by this problem, we propose a general two-stage method via machine learning approaches to conduct two-group composite hypothesis testing when the theoretically most powerful test does not exist or is hard to characterize.
+We first construct test statistics and then estimate critical values by simulated null samples.
+Our computational method leverages machine intelligence to establish an automatic framework of performing hypothesis testing with only some basic knowledge of a problem at hand.
+The proposed method is also general in the sense that it can incorporate existing statistics to seek power improvement if possible.
+Additionally, our method constructs pre-specified decision function for hypothesis testing before observing current data.
+This is especially appealing to ensure integrity of adaptive clinical trials as considered in Section \ref{s:real}.

+In this article, we particularly apply Deep Neural Networks (DNN) to the proposed framework due to its strong functional representation and scalability to large datasets \citep{goo2016,cho2018}.
+Recently, DNN has been applied to hypothesis testing based on the maximum mean discrepancy (MMD) and its variants \citep{che2019, kir2020, kub2020, liu2020} and on testing non-linear effects \citep{liu2017} in large samples, but our aim is to enhance power in a finite sample.
+More motivations for using DNN are illustrated in Section \ref{sec:second_DNN}, and its advantages are demonstrated by simulations in Web Appendix D.

 The remainder of this article is organized as follows.
-In Section \ref{s:single}, we introduce our DNN-guided hypothesis testing framework in the context of non-adaptive designs with a simple hypothesis, and provide a short review on Deep Neural Networks (DNN).
-We further generalize the framework to composite hypothesis testing and adaptive designs at Section \ref{s:adaptive}.
-Our method is applied to a sample size reassessment adaptive design MUSEC at Section \ref{s:real}.
-In Section \ref{s:sim}, we further perform simulation studies to compare our method and known UMP unbiased tests under some cases.
+In Section \ref{sec:method_intro}, we describe the problem setup and the motivation of our method.
+Then we introduce the proposed two-stage DNN-guided hypothesis testing framework in Section \ref{sec:method}.
+Simulations are performed to demonstrate advantages of the proposed method in Section \ref{s:sim_eg_1} and \ref{s:sim_eg_2}.
+We further apply our method to the ACTT on COVID-19 in Section \ref{s:ACTT}, and another adaptive trial MUSEC (Multiple Sclerosis and Extract of Cannabis) in Section \ref{s:MUSEC}.
 Concluding remarks are provided in Section \ref{s:discussions}.